wendywarren/ac-type/_type-4/index.md

 #### Course Focus

 This semester is a continuation of your Fall semester, focusing on increasing typographical finesse.
 We want to improve our recognition of fine typographical detail.
-We'll begin with simple ad hoc grids and grow from there.
+We'll begin with simple informal grids and grow from there.
 We'll end the semester having built more complex modular grids for a publication.
 Type selection and pairing is also consume a significant part of our attention.